m-dehghani/m-dehghani/README.md

 ### Hi there 👋

 I'm Mohammad Dehghani.
-I'm a developer with 10 years of experience and got my master degree in software engineering from Shiraz university.
+I'm a developer with 10 years of experience and I got my master's degree in software engineering from Shiraz University.

-- 🔭 .Net - C# - JS - React - Python(NumPy - Pandas - Seaborn - Keras - Tensorflow)
+- 🔭 Go - C# - JS - React - Python(NumPy - Pandas - Seaborn - Keras - Tensorflow)
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning DevOps and SRE
-- 👯 I’m looking to collaborate on projects related to .Net, Js, machine learning and blockachain
+- 👯 I’m looking to collaborate on projects related to microservices and cloud-native projects
-- 🤔 I’m looking for help with finding ideas for ML application securities
+- 🤔 I’m looking for help with finding ideas for ML application
-- 💬 Ask me about .Net and C#
+- 💬 Ask me about Go and C#
 - 📫 How to reach me: +989010596159(WhatsApp and Telegram) email: dehghany.m@gmail.com